-Beach Escape: If you're looking for stress-free R&R and fun in the sun, choose a beach getaway that will provide both Vitamin D and the chance to hang out together.
-Options can be as close as the nearest coast or a flight to the Caribbean, Mexico, or Hawaii.
+If you're looking for stress-free R&R and fun in the sun, choose a beach getaway that will provide both Vitamin D and the chance to hang out together.
+Options can be as close to the nearest coast or a flight to the Caribbean, Mexico, or Hawaii.

 If she is fascinated by astronomy and space, for example, she may flip for the chance to attend space camp with you.
 If she loves giving back to the community, consider a getaway that also lets you spend some time volunteering for a good cause.
 A daughter who loves art may love a trip that includes visiting museums or attending an art workshop.

 If cooking is her passion, consider a culinary tour.

 Are you both huge fans of Downton Abbey?
 Or maybe you are Harry Potter aficionados, where trip possibilities include the UK and Orlando.
 Do you share a love for yoga or hiking?
 Or maybe you might enjoy a guided bike trip in a beautiful destination.
 Are you devotees of country music?
 Plan a trip that focuses on your shared interest and it may be the start of a beautiful tradition.